 This article comes from a question asked as part of a university course.
 The professor gave a "psychological" answer, but the optometry school gave us a completely different answer.
 The phenomenon may seem simple, but there are several variable responses on the web [1][2][3][4][5].
 Many of the most developed solutions refer to a video document of a famous physicist: Richard Feynman (1918-1988) [6].
 According to Feynman and his disciples, humans want to see their right arm to the right of the mirror and vice versa for their left.
 It would be the brain which would cause the left-right inversion to satisfy a sort of "theory of good form".
-In Lectures on Physics, Feynman uses the virtual image to assert that the brain "arranges the image" [7].
-In the exercises book, he asks to explain the inversion and refers to this passage for the solution [8].
-We cannot extrapolate so much from a simple geometric technique.
-In the Feynman explanation, few consideration is given to the movement of the rays and especially to the structure of the eye.
+In this last theory, few consideration is given to the movement of the rays and especially to the structure of the eye.
 We will present here the phenomenon and the physiology of the eye: the conclusion will follow.